 What to serve with your pasta

-When serving this dish, make sure to also serve garlic bread.
+When serving this creamy chicken pasta, make sure to also serve garlic bread.
 They go hand-in-hand.

 Of course, a nice glass of wine goes wonderfully with it as well, but optional.